 Just north of Pembine, beautiful Long Slide Falls flow over rock formations and may be viewed from Morgan Park.
 There’s a nearby playground and picnic area, so this is a great option for anyone with kiddos.

 Big Manitou Falls is known for an impressive 165 ft. drop, the tallest in Wisconsin and on par with Niagara Falls.
 Make the trip to Pattison State Park, south of Superior, for the falls and gorge.

 Head to Cornucopia for a two-mile hike that will bring you to magical Lost Creek Falls.
 These falls are unique on the list because you can walk behind them, giving you photo ops for days.

 7. Willow Falls

-Some say Willow Falls in Willow River State Park are the finest of all Wisconsin’s waterfalls, but why not find out for yourself?
-The falls are wide and accessible by the short, but challenging Willow Falls Gray trail or the one-mile long scenic Blue trail.
+Some say Willow Falls in Willow River State Park is the finest of all Wisconsin’s waterfalls, but why not find out for yourself?
+The falls are wide and accessible by the short but challenging Willow Falls Gray trail or the one-mile long scenic Blue trail.
 Here you can even splash around in the pools, so dress appropriately!

 Put on your hiking shoes, pack a picnic and grab your camera – the dreamy waterfalls of Wisconsin are calling your name.
 Happy Hiking!

 Check Out My Other Posts Specifically for Wisconsinites

 - Looking for more Wisconsin hikes?
 I’ve got you covered on one of my most popular blog posts, 10 Best Hiking Trails in Milwaukee, Wisconsin